Backpropagation in the Brain Does Not Work Like AI Architectures

 Let me list the things we know empirically that the dominant AI story does not account for.

 Information and memory in the brain are processed non-locally, distributed across tissues, and not stored in localized binary logic gates the way a von Neumann architecture stores them.
 The speed of behavior and information retrieval seems to outrun what standard electrochemical signaling across dendritic membranes can permit on its own.
+To make things even more interesting, single-celled organisms display Pavlovian learning which would seem implausible based on assumptions that this type of behavior comes from dendritic neural networks:

 Hyperscanning studies show that brain activity synchronizes across people sharing a social environment, and that this synchronization correlates with shared understanding and empathy.
 Group performance, in many tasks, scales faster than the sum of individual performances.
 Transformer architectures do not have this feature.
-They are not getting it.

 Empirical studies of human decision-making show interference patterns that look more like the mathematics of non-classical physics than like classical probability.
 Psychedelics produce conformal fractal patterns across scales in the visual field, again more consistent with non-classical geometry than with classical signal processing.
 Single-celled organisms display behaviors complex enough that you would expect them to require a brain.
 The energy efficiency of the brain alone tells you that purely electrochemical signaling cannot account for perceptual binding.